-It is said that that 55% of visitors only spend 15 seconds or less on an average web article.
+It’s said that 55% of visitors spend 15 seconds or less on an average web article.

-I probably spend half that on most B2B content I view.
+I might spend half that on most B2B content I view.

 The writer doesn’t read articles?

 Perhaps I should specify.
 I love reading articles, I consume dozens of stories every day, covering a wide variety of topics (including countless on B2B marketing).
-But it needs to be interesting, a characteristic that a lot B2B content lacks.
+But the content I consume needs to be interesting, a characteristic most B2B content lacks.

 I can read 5,000 word articles, no problem, as long it keeps me engaged throughout.
 But if it doesn’t, I might bail after just a few paragraphs.

-Most content writers have to manage to write, at minimum, a single blog post a week.
+Most content writers must manage to write, at minimum, a single blog post a week.
 Sometimes it’s more than that depending on the company’s content marketing strategy.

 It’s not the writing itself that’s the struggle, it’s producing the sheer volume of ideas that one needs to provide consistent content.

-If you are forced to keep coming up with ideas in the same area again and again, it only gets harder to become excited about them.
+If you are forced to keep coming up with ideas in the same niche, again and again, it gets harder to stay excited about them.

-And if the writer isn’t excited, there is not a chance that the reader will be.
+And if the writer isn’t excited, there’s no chance the reader will be.

-Perhaps that’s why so much B2B content is boring enough to make one’s eyes glaze over.
+Perhaps that’s why so much B2B content makes one’s eyes glaze over.
 The writer is bored and so are you.

 Here are a few steps you can take to keep your writing from scaring off potential readers.